 After 7 days remove your pork belly from the refrigerator and Ziploc bag and rinse thoroughly under cold water.

-Step 6: Smoke Time (oven instructions also included)
+Step 6: Smoke Time (How to make bacon)

 Step 7: Slice That Belly

-Bacon Wrapped Stuffed Jalapenos Recipe Smoked bacon wrapped stuffed jalapenos recipe… take some spicy green things, stuff them, wrap them in bacon, smoke them, and enjoy life!
+Bacon Wrapped Stuffed Jalapeños Recipe: take some spicy green things, stuff them, wrap them in bacon, smoke them, and enjoy life!